Decolonising the British Empire Exhibition of 1938 through Augmented Reality Narratives

 • Researchers/producers using the polyvocal AR outputs as a best-practice case study for layering multiple interpretations of heritage.

-To deliver this exciting project we are working with
+To deliver this exciting project we worked with

 • Sara Missaghian-Schirazi: an industry lead creative producer and expert in augmented reality storytelling for public engagement with history and heritage.